yale-redcap/yes3-exporter/README.md

 ## User Rights

 Users *with* project-design rights have the ability to create, modify and download exports.
-Users *without* project-design rights can access what is created; they can view the export specifications and export data.
+Users *without* project-design rights can access what is created; they can view the export and download data.

 Users will not have access to any exports unless they have both **view and export** permissions.
 This protects the data and prevents unblinding.
 For those working on earlier REDCap versions, the YES3 Exporter handling of form access permissions effectively mimic the v12 form-specific exporter permissions.